Patience

 they can't touch me.

-They talk on the phone every Tuesday.
+patience and laura stay in touch they talk on the phone every tuesday

-They like to go to the lake and the zoo, and she says they're planning to visit every park in the city, one by one.
+but she says it's worth it for her kids to have more to do They like to go to the lake and the zoo, and she says they're planning to visit every park in the city, one by one.

-Caroline Kitchener's article for The Washington Post is called, She Said She Had a Miscarriage, Then Got Arrested Under an Abortion Law.
+Caroline Kitchener's article for the Washington Post is called, She Said She Had a Miscarriage, Then Got Arrested under an Abortion Law.
+We'll have a link in the show notes.

 Criminal is created by Lauren Spohr and me.
+Nadia Wilson is our senior producer.

 Katie Bishop is our supervising producer.

 Our producers are Susannah Robertson, Jackie Segico, Lily Clark, Lena Sillison, and Megan Kinnane.
+Our show is mixed and engineered by Veronica Simonetti.

 Julian Alexander makes original illustrations for each episode of Criminal.
+You can see them at thisiscriminal.com.

 And you can sign up for our newsletter at thisiscriminal.com slash newsletter.

+We hope you'll consider supporting our work by joining our membership program, Criminal Plus.
 You can listen to Criminal, This Is Love, and Phoebe Reads a Mystery without any ads.

 Plus, you'll get bonus episodes.

-These are special episodes with me and Criminal co-creator Lauren Spohr, talking about everything from how we make our episodes to the crime stories that caught our attention that week to things we've been enjoying lately.
+These are special episodes with me and criminal co-creator Lauren Spohr, talking about everything from how we make our episodes to the crime stories that caught our attention that week to things we've been enjoying lately.

 To learn more, go to thisiscriminal.com/slash plus.

 We're on Facebook at This Is Criminal and Instagram and TikTok at criminal underscore podcast.
+We're also on YouTube at youtube.com/slash criminal podcast.

 Criminal is part of the Vox Media Podcast Network.
+Discover more great shows at podcast.voxmedia.com.

 I'm Phoebe Judge.
+This is Criminal.